MrCheatEugene/MrCheatEugene/README.md

-# hi
+# Hi there
-- Long story shore, I make software and websites, some chatbots and just love coding
+- I'm a very bad PHP, Python, JS, C++ and C# coder
 - You can DM me at Discord (undefined#9440), text me in Telegram ([@Pomorgite](https://t.me/Pomorgite)), or E-mail me ([admin@mrcheat.org](mailto:admin@mrcheat.org))
-- There is a lot of low-quality code, sorry about that.
+- If you see some REALLY low-quality code, I'm sorry.